Pavel-Durov/blog/src/sdk-dx/README.md

 In just 11 lines, we can get a server up and running.
 The first time I've seen it I was blown away.

-## TypeSCript Node.js SDKs

-Now, let's talk about TypeScript SDK specifics.
+## Node.js and TypeScript SDK

-To deliver a good experience, we need first to understand the client.
+Let's talk about TypeScript SDK specifics.
+To deliver a good DX we need first to understand the client.
 We need to ask - What do TypeScript engineers expect from the SDK?

 To name a few of these expectations:
 - Easy-to-use SDK
 - Promises and Async/Await
-- Installed with one of the goto package managers like `npm`
+- Package manager support -  installation with one of the goto package managers like npm
-- It should have functional code examples - copy, paste, execute.
+- Functional code examples - copy, paste, execute.
 - Type Definitions - TypeScript is a statically-typed language, and types are the basic components.
-- Type Safety - SDKs should enforce type safety throughout their interfaces.
+- Type Safety -enforce type safety throughout their interfaces.
-- Modules Support - Compatibility with modern module systems like CommonJS and ES6 modules
+- Modules Support - compatibility with modern module systems like CommonJS and ES6 modules
 - Optional parameters - Optional parameters enhance the flexibility and usability of the SDK.

-We're going to address most of these points, with a focus on code evolution and optional parameters.
+We're going to address most of these points, with a focus on optional parameter and scode evolution..

 ## Example